WinSun Terminals at UD

 - Ending a WinSun terminal session

 The WinSun terminals are special Sun Ray terminals used to connect to a Microsoft Windows server.
-WinSun terminals are located in Smith Hall, Student Centers (SC), Christiana Commons and Dickinson computing sites.
+WinSun terminals are located in Smith Hall, the Student Centers, Christiana Commons, Carpenter Sports Building, and the Rodney complex.

-The WinSun terminals in Christiana Commons and Dickinson provide an excellent working environment for Windows applications for creating, editing and printing your documents using a USB key to access your files.
-All Microsoft Office applications, SPSS and Maple 10 are available in addition to web browsing, reading mail and ssh to connect to Copland and/or Strauss.
+The WinSun kiosks in Christiana Commons, the Rodney complex, the Student Centers, and the Carpenter Sports Building provide an excellent working environment for Windows applications for creating, editing, and printing your documents.
+All Microsoft Office applications are available in addition to Web browsing, mail, and using ssh to connect to Copland and/or Strauss.

-As a WinSun user, you start a session by selecting an application from the standard welcome kiosk panel by clicking one of the three buttons: MS Windows, Help or Restart.
+As a WinSun user, you start a session by selecting an application from the standard kiosk welcome panel.
+To do so, click one of the three buttons: MS Windows, Help, or Restart.
 The welcome kiosk panel is displayed and controlled by the Sun Ray server.
 Selecting the MS Windows button starts a terminal service connection to the Windows server.
-The Help and Restart buttons run applications on the Sun Ray server to display a Firefox help web page and refresh the welcome kiosk panel.
+The Help and Restart buttons run applications on the Sun Ray server to display a Firefox help Web page and refresh the welcome kiosk panel.

 Sun Ray smart cards are not available for use on WinSun terminals.